Bitcoineo/Bitcoineo/README.md

 # Gm, I'm Bitcoineo 👋

+I'm currently...

-Building with Claude Code.
-No coding background — first time in my life I actually feel like I have superpowers.
+- building with Claude Code. no coding background, first time in my life I feel like I have superpowers
+- training for a marathon (send help)
+- researching defi protocols and writing what I find on Twitter

-Training for a marathon somewhere in Thailand (send help), researching DeFi protocols, writing what I find on Twitter, and going down YouTube rabbit holes I have no business being in.
+- drinking too much coffee somewhere in Thailand
+- going down YouTube rabbit holes I have no business being in

-The thing I keep coming back to: if you understand something well enough to build it, you actually understand it.
-Ethereum's values still matter after all this noise.
-Curiosity compounds.
-And the tools I want to use mostly don't exist yet.
+I'm excited about...

+- curiosity compounding. research → alpha → products → repeat
+- curating delightful experiences
+- ethereum's values and why they still matter after all this noise
+- making tools I actually want to exist

 So I build them.